rdkit/rdkit/Docs/Book/Cartridge.rst

 * `mol_from_ctab(ctab, bool default false)` : returns a molecule for a CTAB (mol block) string, NULL if the molecule construction fails.
 The optional second argument controls whether or not the molecule's coordinates are saved.
 * `mol_from_pkl(bytea)` : returns a molecule for a binary string (bytea), NULL if the molecule construction fails. (*available from Q3 2012 (2012_09) release*)

+* `qmol_from_smiles(smiles)` : returns a query molecule for a SMILES string, NULL if the molecule construction fails.
+Explicit Hs in the SMILES are converted into query features on the attached atom.
+* `qmol_from_ctab(ctab, bool default false)` : returns a query molecule for a CTAB (mol block) string, NULL if the molecule construction fails.
+Explicit Hs in the SMILES are converted into query features on the attached atom.
+The optional second argument controls whether or not the molecule's coordinates are saved.
 * `mol_to_smiles(mol)` : returns the canonical SMILES for a molecule.
 * `mol_to_smarts(mol)` : returns SMARTS string for a molecule.
 * `mol_to_pkl(mol)` : returns binary string (bytea) for a molecule. (*available from Q3 2012 (2012_09) release*)